 Therapy Dogs International (TDI) was formed in 1976 in New Jersey so that dogs could be certified, insured and registered as volunteer Therapy Dogs.
 All registered dogs have been tested for therapy dog work by certified TDI evaluators and are current on vaccinations.
 While many dogs provide companionship in the home, not all dogs are qualified or have the temperament suited to be a therapy dog.

 At the WLPL, our program is publicized as "Reading to the Dogs."
-Some of the dogs who visit the library are Daisy, Frankie, Java, Jill, & Sugar.
-TDI members will be presenting a program on dog safety in June as part of the summer reading club series of events.
+Some of the dogs who visit the library are Daisy, Champ, Frankie, Java, Jill, & Sugar.
+TDI members also present a program on dog safety about once a year, as a service to our community.